CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Insane Luck
-It was 2017, and I was at a tradeshow in I think Seattle.
+It was 2017, and I was at a tradeshow somewhere in the Pacific Northwest, probably Seattle.
 I used to go to all these tradeshows for work and we would set up the booths ahead of the show.
-I was carrying my own film camera around on a strap when one of the union workers stopped me.
+Well, I was carrying my own film camera around on a strap when one of the union workers stopped me.
 It turns out he had also once been big into film photograhpy and we had one those execellent chats about days gone by.
 He mentioned he had an F2 that he no longer shot, and I told him that if he wanted, I could give it a new home.

 We settled on $150 for the body and three lenses, and he left on his lunch break to go get it.
 Frankly, this guy was a rough and tumble old-timer, and I was expecting a camera that had been through the ringer and back.
 But when he returned he was carrying a gorgeous leather camera bag, and inside was the most pristine Nikon I had ever seen.
 The camera had clearly spent it's whole life in one of those leather camera condoms, and it didn't even have any brassing or scuffs on the paint.

 And perhaps even better than being mint, it was all black.
 I *adore* the all black Nikons.
 One of these days I'll open up some space in my budget and buy an FE2 and F3 in all black, but until then I've got this absolute beauty.

 ### History
-I'm a little burned out on writing about all these camera histories.
+Honestly, this is an extremely famous camera, and I'm not as excited to do a big write up on it.
 Let me sumarize by saying that the Nikon F2 was an iconic professional camera with amazing glass and an unbelievably dedicated following.
-I'll highly recommend reading [Mike Eckman's post](https://mikeeckman.com/2021/06/nikon-f2-1971/) on the camera.
-He goes into incredible detail on why the camera was such a success.
+I highly recommend reading [Mike Eckman's post](https://mikeeckman.com/2021/06/nikon-f2-1971/) on the camera.
+He goes into incredible detail on why the camera was such a success, and it's well worth the read.

 If you are interesting in a video overview of the entire Nikon lineup, Tech Heritage has some great videos:
 - F: [Tech Heritage](https://youtu.be/7v6nGn-mN9s?si=6PxCiR4mpfz3OGOL)